|

 Its main customers are the UK Government and the British Armed Forces.

-GCHQ started life during World War I as GC&CS,
+GCHQ was founded during World War I as

-Immediately after WWII, in 1946, the name was changed to GCHQ and eventually
+Immediately after the war, in 1946, it was renamed GCHQ and relocated to

-moved to Eastcote.
-In 1951, GCHQ moved to Cheltenham, where the organization
+Eastcote.
+In 1951, GCHQ moved to a new premises in Cheltenham, where the organization

 is still located today.